STORIES IN THE STARS

 STORIES IN PACKAGING

-Narrative packaging refers to this very thing—packaging that tells the brand’s story.
+Narrative packaging refers to this very thing—packaging that tells a brand’s story.
 The packaging of a product is the perfect format for connecting with your audience.
 This is the brand touchpoint that will differentiate your product.
 Check out some of the thoughtful ways companies are using their packaging as a storyteller:

 Connecting Cultures: “SÍCLIC produces a knowledgeable food packaging concept that is designed to provide consumers with facts from regions in Colombia.
 The project essentially provides individuals with cool facts about gastronomy across the country.
 As a result, the design does not only delight and productively entertain the consumer, but it also liberalizes and spreads prideful facts about the local cuisine of Colombia.
 SÍCLIC’s knowledgeable food packaging concept attempts to facilitate growth in gastronomic tourism.
 It reaches non-residents directly and serves as an illustrative guide about “typical food, fusion food, informal and formal food, and […] national haute cuisine,” while providing the on-the-go individual with a convenience-focused container.
 Based in Bogotá, SÍCLIC’s design proves to be interactive and entertaining.” https://www.trendhunter.com/trends/food-packaging-concept